mrtkrkrt/mrtkrkrt/README.md

 I am Murat Karakurt 🧔

-I live in Istanbul and studying software engineering at Kocaeli University.
-I have been working on artificial intelligence for about 1year.
-Anymore my future career will be on artificial intelligence😎.
+I live in Istanbul and studying software engineering at Kocaeli University 😎.

 ## ⚡ Technologies
 Talk to me about